-GENDER AND RACE PROGRESS 2019 2020 2021 2022 % of our board of directors who are 25% 25% 25% 33% women 31% 34% 39% 40% % of our executive management (defined as Mondelez Leadership Team plus one level below) team who are women 37% 38% 39% 41% % of our management positions (defined as Director and above) globally who are women % of U.S. Black management 3.2% 5.1% 5.5% NA Non POCPOCUS-based Senior Executives (F+)62%39%US-based Management (All Banded)66%34%US-based New Hires - Management (All Banded)64%36%US-based All Mondelēz60%40% WOMEN IN LEADERSHIP
+Non POC 1 POC

+US-based Senior Executives (F+) 62% 39%

+US-based Management (All Banded) 66% 34%

+US-based New Hires - Management (All Banded) 64% 36%

+US-based All Mondelēz 60% 40%

+WOMEN IN LEADERSHIP C-suite/MLT Senior Vice President/ Vice President Senior Director/Director Manager Entry level

+STRATEGY & PERFORMANCE

 MORE SUSTAINABLE SNACKING

 COLLEAGUE & COMMUNITY WELL-BEING

 SNACKING MORE MINDFULLY

 GOVERNANCE

-Humanitarian

-Support

 Overview

+Leadership & Growth Culture

 Diversity, Equity & Inclusion (DE&I)

-Our Racial Equity Journey Racial Equity Advancing Gender Equality

-Economic Inclusion & Supplier Diversity Workplace Safety
+Our Racial Equity Journey Racial Equity Audit Advancing Gender Equality Economic Inclusion & Supplier Diversity

+Colleagues

-Impact Investing Community Impact & Employee Volunteering
+Workplace Safety Impact Investing Humanitarian Support Community Impact & Employee Volunteering

 DIVERSITY, EQUITY & INCLUSION (DE&I)

-Leadership &

-Growth Culture

 Guided by our purpose, mission and values, we strive to champion diversity, inclusion, and economic empowerment for our colleagues, culture and communities.

 Our DE&I Strategy

 Active & Purposeful DE&I Community

-Audit

 Building a global DE&I community will better inspire, connect, and recognize colleagues around the world, and reflect the diverse global needs and perspectives of our consumers and our colleagues.

 Women in Leadership

 As part of our Vision 2030, we aspire to reach gender parity across our management team and within our business leadership teams.
-By 2024 we aim to double representation of women in executive leadership roles (2018 base of 18%).
+By 2024 we aim to double representation of women in executive leadership roles (2018 base of 18%).1

 Inclusive Bias-Free Workplace

 We believe that a winning growth culture will help promote higher employee engagement and better business performance.

-Leading From the Top

-Our DE&I commitment is led from the top and driven throughout the organization by our Management Leadership Team, Board of Directors and Mondelez Diversity, Equity & Inclusion Steering Committee.
-As an important step in our DE&I journey, we established a team, including C-suite officers, our Chief Global Diversity and Inclusion Officer, and other key senior leaders. charged with collectively setting the strategy and DE&I commitments across the organization.
+Leading From the Top Our DE&I commitment is led from the top and driven throughout the organization by our Management Leadership Team, Board of Directors and Mondelēz Diversity, Equity & Inclusion Steering Committee.
+As an important step in our DE&I journey, we established a team, including C-suite officers, our Chief Global Diversity and Inclusion Officer, and other key senior leaders, charged with collectively setting the strategy and DE&I commitments across the organization.
 We also include talent, engagement, and DE&I aspirational goals as part of our ESG strategic progress indicators within our annual incentive plan for our CEO and other senior leaders.

-Colleagues

-OUR GLOBAL DE&I GOALS

-We have established long-term goals to guide our investments, and activities to advance DE&I across three key focus areas: colleagues, culture and community.
+"We strongly believe that greater diversity of perspectives, approaches, partners, and employees brings about better business outcomes, and benefits for everyone involved.
+That's why we are dedicated to building a more diverse, inclusive and equitable world - socially and economically - for our colleagues, culture and communities."
+Robert Perkins Chief Diversity, Equity and Inclusion Officer Mondelēz International OUR GLOBAL DE&I GOALS We have established long-term goals to guide our investments, and activities to advance DE&I across three key focus areas: colleagues, culture and community.
 We share progress against these goals in the following pages.

-Culture

-and functions.